Welcome to today's edition of the Rush 24-7 podcast.

 All right.

-I know you I know you uh understand Dems like the back of your hand.
+I know you understand Dems like the back of your hand, but I think you're giving them too much credit here.

-I don't think they need to acknowledge that the Bush plan's working for them to uh further their opposition.
+I don't think they need to acknowledge that the Bush plan's working for them to further their opposition.

-Um they could argue that the Iraqi army is doing so well, despite Bush, that we need to get out of their way and get out of Iraq.
+They could argue that the Iraqi army is doing so well, despite Bush, that we need to get out of their way and get out of Iraq.

-I uh I'm not following you here because your phone's breaking up, but who are you talking about when you say they could argue the Iraqi army is doing so well that Bush needs to get out of their way?
+Who are you talking about when you say they could argue the Iraqi army is doing so well that Bush needs to get out of their way?

 Well, I'm arguing that they don't necessarily need to do that.

-Uh, well, you must have missed me saying that.
+Well, you must have missed me saying that.

-That that was the uh that was the second option I gave.
+That was the second option I gave.

-Uh, but you people are gonna call the program are gonna have to promise me you're also listening to it.
+I don't know what happened to you out there, but you people who are going to call the program are going to have to promise me you're also listening to it.

-Because that was the I said, well, they got two options.
+Because that was the, I said, well, they got two options.

 I said, the problem is they have to admit the plan's working.